andrew/ultimate-awesome/README.md

 - [Awesome-Laravel-Education](https://github.com/fukuball/Awesome-Laravel-Education) - A curated list of resources for learning about the Laravel PHP Framework.
 - [awesome-free-services](https://github.com/hql287/awesome-free-services) - Awesome free online services for startups and freelancers!.
 - [awesome-cqrs-event-sourcing](https://github.com/leandrocp/awesome-cqrs-event-sourcing) - A curated list of awesome CQRS and Event Sourcing things.
-- [awesome-opensource-israel](https://github.com/lirantal/awesome-opensource-israel) - A curated list of Israeli-made projects, events, and individuals.
 - [Data-Science](https://github.com/ElizaLo/Data-Science) - Projects and awesome list for all Data Science fields.
 - [awesome-structure-editors](https://github.com/yairchu/awesome-structure-editors) - A list of projectional and structural editors.
 - [NLP101](https://github.com/Huffon/NLP101) - NLP 101: a resource repository for Deep Learning and Natural Language Processing.